 in 2009.
 In 2010, he worked as Ripley in the movie Chatroom and as Theater of Hate vocalist Kirk Brandon in the Worried About The Boy.
 He casted as Robb Stark in the show Game of Thrones on HBO, in light of book by George R. R. Martin named A Song of Ice and Fire series from 2011 to 2013.

 Speaking in September of 2018, Madden asserted that he was not paid much for his part in Game of Thrones.
 During this period, Madden additionally starred in the Channel 4 arrangement Sirens, and in the BBC program Birdsong.
 In May of 2013, he earned the role of the prince in the Disney live-action film Cinderella.
 The film discharged in March of 2015.

 He first acquired his Screen Actors Guild (SAG) card for the miniseries Klondike in 2014, in which he acts as Bill Haskell.
 Between May and August of 2016, Richard Madden showed up on the stage as Romeo at the West End in Romeo and Juliet, where he joined his film Cinderella executive

-Lily James as Juliet.
+and co-star named as Juliet.
 Richard supplanted as Romeo in July, after suffering a lower leg injury.
 In 2016, he appeared as the lead part named Cosimo de' Medici in the Italian TV Series, "Medici: Masters of Florence."

 Around the same time, he acted as American pickpocket Michael Mason in the motion picture Bastille Day in 2016, close by Idris Elba.
 Of Madden's execution as Mark McNulty in the production of National Theater of Scotland's Be Near Me, where Warwick Thompson of Bloomberg noticed his performance.